OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 ```

 > [!TIP]
 > In Excel on the web, custom function descriptions and parameter descriptions display inline.
-This gives users additional information writing custom functions.
-Configure the descriptions by exploring any of the [custom functions Script Lab samples](https://github.com/OfficeDev/office-js-snippets/tree/prod/samples/excel/16-custom-functions) in Excel on the web.
-See the following screenshot for an example.
+This gives users additional information when writing custom functions.
+Configure the inline descriptions by exploring any of the [custom functions Script Lab samples](https://github.com/OfficeDev/office-js-snippets/tree/prod/samples/excel/16-custom-functions) in Excel on the web.
+See the following screenshot from for an example.
 >
 > ![A custom function with inline descriptions displayed in Excel on the web.](../images/custom-functions-inline-description.png)